-With a large burst of sound, she slipped the bike into gear, taking off violently, leaving behind a spray of gravel and a large cloud of dust.
+With a large burst of sound, she slipped the bike into gear and took off violently, leaving behind a spray of gravel and a large cloud of dust.

-“Jeez, you look like crap.”
+“Geez, you look like crap.”

-Dean glanced at Sid who was staring at him.
+Dean glanced at Sid was who was staring at him.

 “No, what do they say?”

 “Okay, whoa, let’s take a step back here,” Sid said, putting his hands up and Dean just stared at him.
 He felt a deeper exhaustion settling in his bones than he remembered feeling for a long time.
-What he would do to sleep for five fucking minutes without seeing his face, her face…
+What he wouldn’t do to sleep for five fucking minutes without seeing his face, her face…

-Every single damn time he closed his eyes, he was seeing either Sam or Buffy.
-The first time he hadn’t dreamt about Sam was well over a month ago, the first time he had gotten some relief only it was replaced with memories of Buffy... of the five years that never were.
-And now they took turns, pulling up certain Fun Sam and Buffy Facts and slapping his brain with them whenever he drifted off.
+Every single damn time he closed his eyes he was seeing Sam or Buffy.
+The first time he hadn’t dreamt about Sam was well over a month ago; it was the first time he’d gotten some relief only it was replaced with his future self’s memories of Buffy, of the five years that never were.
+And now they were taking turns, pulling up certain Fun Sam and Buffy Facts and slapping his brain with them whenever he drifted off.
 It was driving him up the fucking wall.

 “What the hell happened to you?”

-Sid angled his head, trying to catch Dean’s eye but Dean just focused his gaze on the amber liquid.
-“Wow.
-Are you toasted already?”
+Sid angled his head, trying to catch Dean’s eye but Dean just focused his gaze on the amber liquid in his glass.

-Sid held out his hands in the universal ‘spit-it-out’ gesture and Dean just looked at him.
+Sid held out his hands in the universal ‘spit it out’ gesture and Dean just looked at him.
 Sid shrugged.
 “Come on.”

 Sid interrupted him, “How many months have we been coming here and how often have you not said a word about anything going on inside that freaky head of yours?”

 Dean shrugged.
 “It’s nothing.”

-But then again, maybe this was just the inevitable happening - he didn’t have Sam here, he didn’t have the hunt, he didn’t have anything but these memories, constantly pushing at him, pressing in.

-He couldn’t believe how much his mind was opening like a broken dam inside his broken head, letting loose all sorts of things he thought he had put away forever.
+And then again, maybe this was just the inevitable happening - he didn’t have Sammy here, he didn’t have the hunt; he didn’t have anything but the memories, constantly pushing at him, pressing in.
+Dean couldn’t believe how much his mind was opening up like a broken damn inside his broken head, letting loose all sorts of things he thought he had put away forever.

 At first, seeing a few things wasn’t so bad.
-Now, after the last month of sleepless rest, he was starting to get a little pissed off.
-How much could one man freaking take?
+Almost like a soothing balm he hadn’t expected.
+But now, after the last month of sleepless rest, he was starting to get a little pissed off.
+How much could one freaking man take?
 Take his girl, take his brother and then spend months torturing him with it…

+“I don’t know, I just haven’t been sleeping… and I’ve been…” Dean cleared his throat, closing his eyes.
+“Seeing things lately.”
 Sid raised an eyebrow and Dean cut him to the quick.
-“Not things.
-A person, a someone.
-Someone I used to know... a long time ago.”
+“Not things, a person.
+A someone.
+Someone I used to know a long time ago.”

 Dean couldn’t help the amused smile as he finished his third glass.
 Oh, if only he knew…